An Abelian Category of Motivic Sheaves: Motivic Sheaves

-We now give the explicit construction.
+Returning to the initial set up of a stratified variety We now give the explicit construction.
 Fix a stratified variety $(S,\Sigma)$ with a given set of base points $s$ for $\Sigma$.
 Given Zariski open sets $V\subset U\subset S$, let $s'$ denote the intersection of $s$ with $U-V$.
 As in construction \ref{constr:basech}, we have a map given by composition

 where the last map is projection.
 This makes